 Flow switches will be mounted in a horizontal section of pipe where there is a straight horizontal line of at least 10 pipe diameter on upstream side and 5 pipe diameter on down stream side of the flow switch.
 Flow switch shall accommodate a micro switch with at least 1 NO and 1 NC contacts and the same shall be actuated by metallic bellows sealed pivoted paddle.
 The instrument shall be weather proof with IP52 when the cover and suitable cable gland are properly fixed.
-The flow switch shall be provided for sprinkler system.
+The flow switch shall be suitable for mounted on 150/100mm-dia pipeline.
+The flow switches shall be provided for sprinkler system.